sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d3-drills/README.md

   2. compare the item you're looking at to the next item in the list
   3. if this item is greater than the next one, swap them
   4. move on to the next item
-  5. repeat steps 1-4 until you go through the whole list without doing any swaps -- that's when you know everything is in order
+  5. repeat steps 1-4 until you go through the whole list without doing any swaps

 ## Visualizations